sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 ## 2023 Version

-2023-09-07 - so far this just compiles with code that replicates the 2021 behaviour.
+2023-09-07 - so far this just passes a basic ECH test with code that replicates the 2021 behaviour.
 Of course, DO NOT USE this for anything sensitive!

 To build our OpenSSL fork: